moritzreiter/homesick/README.md

-My [dotfiles](https://dotfiles.github.io/), organized in a [castle](https://github.com/technicalpickles/homesick)
+My [dotfiles](https://dotfiles.github.io/), neatly arranged in a [castle](https://github.com/technicalpickles/homesick).
+Come in.
+Have a look around.
+If you find something that you like, I'd be honored if you'd take it with you to put it in your home.

 # Dependencies

 -   Ruby

-  - 'os' gem
+    - `os` gem
-- fish shell